Data Governance Practice

 - institutional metadata shall be recorded, managed and utilized;

 - institutional representatives will be held accountable to their roles and responsibilities;

 - necessary maintenance of institutional data shall be defined;

 - resolution of issues related to institutional data shall follow consistent processes; and

-- data stewards are responsible for the subset of data in their charge.
+- Information Stewards are responsible for the subset of data in their charge.

 Non-Invasive Data Governance Approach is the practice of applying formal accountability and behaviour through non-threatening roles and responsibilities to existing and/or new processes to assure that the definition, production and usage of data assures regulatory compliance, security, privacy, protection and quality.
 The term non-invasive describes how governance is applied to assure non-threatening management of valuable data assets.
 The goal is to be Transparent, Supportive and Collaborative whenever possible.

 The University of Calgary’s Institutional Data Governance Practice follows the Non-Invasive Data Governance approach developed by Robert K. Seiner (KIK Consulting & Educational Services).
 Bob Seiner is widely recognized for his expertise in, and knowledge of, the field of data governance.

 Some key characteristics of a non-invasive data governance approach: